callumcanavan/x-ray-pneumonia-detection/README.md

 [1] [ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases, Wang et al., 2017](https://arxiv.org/abs/1705.02315)

 I completed this project as part of the Udacity AI for Healthcare nanodegree which provided the blank notebooks and several other functionalities.
-Algorithm implementations, parameter tuning, and the mock FDA submission were completed by myself.
+Algorithm implementations, parameter tuning,  writeup/interpretation of results, and the mock FDA submission were completed by myself.

 # Depends
 ```